diegomezg/devops-trainee-program-azure/08 - Microsoft Azure Essentials/07-azure-web-app-azure-SQL-server.md

 |:------------------ |:--:|
 | Web app and SQL Server |  60% |
 | Web app, SQL server and Managed Identity |   40% |

+## Clean up resources

+Don't forget to delete your resources when the activity had done.
+Use the [portal](https://portal.azure.com/).